Hong Kong fund managers eye Shanghai stock linkup as China investment quotas run out

-HONG KONG (Reuters) - Asset managers in Hong Kong, frustrated by the exhaustion of a major investment quota to enter China’s domestic market, now see a lifeline in the much-anticipated Shanghai-Hong Kong stock connect scheme due to be launched next week.
+HONG KONG, Nov 13 (Reuters) - Asset managers in Hong Kong, frustrated by the exhaustion of a major investment quota to enter China’s domestic market, now see a lifeline in the much-anticipated Shanghai-Hong Kong stock connect scheme due to be launched next week.

 Those managers now plan to switch part of their equity products which are using the quotas to the new stock connect system, freeing up room for other RQFII-related products.